 Know your obligations

-The information on this page is to help you understand the travel agency and wholesaler law, and ensure you maintain your good standing as a business.
+The information on this page is to help you understand the travel agency and wholesaler law and ensure you maintain your good standing as a business.
 This is a general overview of our expectations and the laws we oversee.
-It is your responsibility as a BC-licensed travel agent or wholesaler to review the laws in detail, comply with municipal bylaw and get independent legal advice, if necessary.
+It is your responsibility as a BC-licensed travel agent or wholesaler to review the laws in detail, comply with municipal bylaws and get independent legal advice, if necessary.

 As part of our inspection or investigative process, we may impose an administrative monetary penalty (financial penalty) for certain violations of the laws we oversee.
 Every contravention has a base penalty amount, based in part on the seriousness of the infraction.

 Read the Business Practices and Consumer Protection Act.

 Read the Travel Industry Regulation.

 Understand all our policies, including about administrative penalties.

 Submit your financial report yearly

 You must submit your financial report within 3 months of your business year-end date annually.
 It is important to note you must submit your financial report prior to renewing your licence.
 It’s important to note, if you are within your first fiscal year you do not need to submit a financial report to us.